Canada Study Visa for Diploma: Requirements, Eligibility, Process & Documents for Indians

 A Canadian college diploma remains a strong, applied pathway from Indian higher-secondary or undergraduate education into the Canadian labour market in 2026.
 Public-college diplomas at Seneca, Humber, Centennial, George Brown, Conestoga, Sheridan, BCIT, Algonquin, Fanshawe, and Douglas continue to attract Indian students because of shorter timelines, co-op placements, and clear links to in-demand Canadian occupations.
 With the right program choice, graduates qualify for a PGWP that matches program length up to three years.

 The critical difference from master's-level streams is the regulatory load on applicants.
-Diploma candidates must secure a Provincial Attestation Letter, file through the regular study permit stream (SDS ended on November 8, 2024), and pick a PGWP-eligible field of study under the November 2024 rules.
-Public-Private Partnership diplomas no longer qualify for a PGWP, and spouse Open Work Permits are restricted to master's, doctoral, and select professional programs — so spousal employment is not guaranteed for diploma students.
+Diploma candidates must secure a Provincial Attestation Letter, file through the regular study permit stream (SDS ended on November 8, 2024), and pick a PGWP-eligible field of study under the current college-graduate rules.
+Public-Private Partnership curriculum licensing programs no longer qualify for a PGWP, and spouse Open Work Permits are restricted to master's, doctoral, and select professional programs — so spousal employment should not be assumed for diploma students.

 With realistic financial planning around the CAD 22,895 per year living-cost threshold, a credible Statement of Purpose, and a PGWP-eligible program at a public DLI, Indian diploma applicants can still build a viable study-to-PR pathway via the Canadian Experience Class or a Provincial Nominee Program.
 Every decision — from college choice to program length to field of study — directly shapes PR eligibility after graduation.